 @enduml

-With teoz usage it is possible to add anchors to the diagram and use the anchors to specify duration time.
+With teoz it is possible to add anchors to the diagram and use the anchors to specify duration time.

 @startuml